 state after the specified delay.

-We also increment the currentIndex
+We also increment currentIndex

 to move to the next character.
-Additionally, we return a cleanup function that clears the timeout when the component unmounts or the dependencies change.
+Additionally, we return a cleanup function that clears the timeout when the component unmounts, or the dependencies change.

 Now, let’s see an example of how we can use the Typewriter